thatguylionel/FontsArchive/README.md

 fonts for the original iReport/JasperReport environments.
 I suspect that newer versions have this functionality built in, however, for historic purposes, I will keep this project available.

-## NOTE

-This library includes `Times New Roman`, a proprietary font owned by [Monotype](https://www.monotype.com/).
-Distributing Times New Roman with your project, especially for commercial use, typically requires a proper license from the font owner.
-The inclusion of this font in this library is intended for educational purposes only.
+### NOTE: Trueno Font Library Information

+This library incorporates the `Trueno Font` by [KineticPlasma Fonts](https://www.fontspace.com/trueno-font-f22345).
+While this font is open and free to use, it is licensed under the [SIL Open Font License (OFL)](https://www.fontspace.com/help#license-17).
+The inclusion of this font in this library is solely for educational purposes.
+We are not responsible for any commercial use of the font.
+If you plan to use the Trueno Font commercially, please review the licensing documentation or contact a representative from KineticPlasma Fonts before proceeding.

 ## About